hansroh/skitai/README.rst

   - 0.26.15

+    - remove was.storage
+    - fix was.setlu & was.getlu on multi workers
     - add skitai.set_worker_critical_point ()
     - fix result object caching
     - add app.model_signal (), was.setlu () and was.getlu ()